Saarland: Local dialect

 Diphthongs are less common than in Standard German.
 This is because the Standard German diphthongs ei and au are each the result of a merger of two Middle High German vowels – however, these mergers did not take place in the Saarland, and only one of the two merged vowels is pronounced as a diphthong.
 The front rounded vowels ö, ü, and eu are replaced by e, i, and ei respectively.

-Both the Rhine Franconian and Moselle Franconian dialects (and Luxemburgish) have merged the palatal fricative sound as in ich with the post-alveolar fricative as in frisch 'fresh', causing High German minimal pairs such as Kirche 'church' and Kirsche 'cherry' to be pronounced in the same way.
+Both the Rhine Franconian and Moselle Franconian dialects (and Luxembourgish) have merged the palatal fricative sound as in ich with the post-alveolar fricative as in frisch 'fresh', causing High German minimal pairs such as Kirche 'church' and Kirsche 'cherry' to be pronounced in the same way.

 French has had a considerable influence on the vocabulary, although the pronunciation of imported French words is usually quite different from their originals.
 Popular examples include Trottwaa (from trottoir), Fissääl (from ficelle), and the imperative or greeting aalleh! (from allez!).

 The English sentence "My house is green" is pronounced almost the same in the Rhine Franconian variant: Mei Haus is grien.
 The main difference lies in the pronunciation of the r sound.

 Regional beer brewer Karlsberg has taken advantage of the Saarlandish dialect to create clever advertising for its staple product, UrPils.
 Examples include a trio of men enjoying a beer, flanked by baby carriages, the slogan reading "Mutter schafft" (meaning "Mum's at work" in Saarlandish, but plays on the High German word Mutterschaft 'motherhood'); another depicts a trio of men at a bar, with one realizing his beer has been drunk by one of the others, the slogan reading "Kenner war's" (meaning "It was no one" [Keiner war es] in Saarlandish, but playing on the High German word Kenner 'connoisseur', translating to "It was a connoisseur"); a third shows an empty beer crate in outer space, the text reading "All" (meaning "empty" in Saarlandish, but playing on the same High German word meaning "outer space").

 French

 The French language has a special standing in Saarland due to its geographical proximity to France.
-Today, a large part of the population is able to speak French, and it is compulsory at many schools.
+Today, a part of the population is able to speak French, and it is compulsory at many schools.
 Saarbrücken is also home to a bilingual "Deutsch-Französisches Gymnasium" (German-French high school).
 In January 2014 the Saarland state government announced its aim of making the region fully bilingual in German and French by 2043.